zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 In today's chaos day we want to verify how different export and import configurations can affect the importing latency.

-**TL;DR;** We were able to decrease the import latency by ~35% (from 5.7 to 3.7 seconds), by simply reducing the `bulk.delay` configuration.
-This worked on load and even higher load, whereas on higher load we have even improved Zeebe's throughput by ~13%.
+**TL;DR;** We were able to decrease the import latency by ~35% (from 5.7 to 3.7 seconds), by simply educing the `bulk.delay` configuration.
+This worked on load and even higher load, without significant issues.

 <!--truncate-->